 Sometimes the only way to find out surprising facts about yourself is through trial and error.

-For instance, am I the type of history nerd that would pay good money to see the largest collection of Titanic life jackets ever assembled?
+For instance, am I the type of history nerd that would pay good money to see the recovered artifacts from the world’s most infamous luxury cruise liner?

 Why yes.
 Yes, I am.

-To be clear, this collection is of life jackets from the legendary doomed ship that sank in the North Atlantic nearly 110 years ago.
-It is not a collection of life jackets of unusual size.
+To be clear, the collection is from the legendary doomed ship that sank in the North Atlantic in the early morning hours of April 15, 1912 – 110 years ago.

-The life jackets are just one of many diverting and interesting displays at one of the more improbably successful attractions in the history of tourism: The Titanic Museum attraction in Pigeon Forge, Tenn.
+Recovered items – like a battered deck chair, china and personal belongings – are among the many diverting and interesting displays guests can enjoy at one of the more improbably successful attractions in the history of tourism: The Titanic Museum Attraction in Pigeon Forge, Tenn.

-You can spend many an hour contemplating why a giant replica museum of HMS Titanic exists in the Great Smoky Mountains of Pigeon Forge – or in Branson, Missouri for that matter.
+You can spend many an hour contemplating why a giant replica museum of RMS Titanic exists in the Great Smoky Mountains of Pigeon Forge – or in Branson, Missouri for that matter.

 But ultimately that question is irrelevant for the simple fact that Titanic exists in Pigeon Forge and the whys and wherefores cease to exist once you climb aboard, so to speak.

-Worth is always in the eye of the beholder, but climbing aboard the Titanic (at least the one in Pigeon Forge) is likely to be an experience you won’t regret.
+Worth is always in the eye of the beholder, but climbing aboard the Titanic Pigeon Forge is likely to be an experience you won’t regret.

 It’s worth it alone to see the detail that you will find throughout this attraction.
 The museum is inextricably linked to the blockbuster movie, though not affiliated in the least.